Ohio Home Insurance: Best Companies, Average Rates & Coverage Tips

 Home Insurance Rates by City: Columbus, Cleveland & Cincinnati

 City-level rates depend on local crime, weather exposure, the age of the housing stock, and proximity to fire stations.
-Here's how Ohio's three largest cities stack up using Insurify's 2026 benchmark for $300,000 in dwelling coverage:
+The cheapest carrier in each Ohio city is different, and 2026 data has reshuffled the rankings.

 If you live along the Ohio River (Sciotodale, Portsmouth, New Boston, and similar communities), expect to pay materially more, since flood-prone river towns can push average premiums above $2,500 per year.
 For broader context on regional pricing across the Midwest, our Illinois home insurance guide and Michigan home insurance breakdown cover neighboring markets.